What is ultrasonography?

 During the test

-There is virtually no discomfort during the test.
-Because a full bladder is required for the test, you may feel some discomfort when the probe is applied.
+There is almost no discomfort during the test.
+Because you need to have a full bladder for the test, you may feel some discomfort when the probe is applied over the bladder area.

 The ultrasound takes about 40 minutes to complete.

 After the test

 The gel will be wiped off your skin.
 Your physician will discuss the test results with you when the results become available.